Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 ### Craftable Boon
 At 24nd level, you upgrade your body to incorporate a [boon](boons.md).

-You can spend 1 downtime and a rare magic item component to swap this boon for a different boon.

 ### You V.2
 At 25th level, *building on everything you've learned from overhauling your body the first time, there is still so much room for further improvements!* You upgrade each magic item within your body to a more efficient version.
 Gaining multiple benefits: